 Are you stuck in a procrastination spiral?

-Whatever the case, when life becomes more challenging than usual it can be easy to find yourself in a kind of “procrastination-on-repeat” cycle.
+Whatever the case, when life becomes more challenging than usual it’s easy to find yourself in a kind of ‘procrastination cycle’.

 I spent a few years battling this exhausting cycle before finally understanding what was really going on…and how to break myself out of it.